kcajheish/operating-system-note/persistence.md

 When there is corruption in block, look for backup data or return error to the client

+misdirected write
+- Data are written to the wrong block or disk
+- resolve: add physical identifier(physical ID)
+    - include disk and block number
+    - although they are redundant, they are helpful for error detection and recovery

 disk scrubbing
 - periodically scan every block, whether checksum is valid
     - reduce the chance that all copy data are corrupted